How Common Are Accidents?

 As is the case with all accidents, successful golf course injury claims must prove that another party is liable for the accident, such as proving the driver of the golf cart was negligent.
 This holds that person responsible for the financial damage you experienced as a result of your injury.

-If you’re looking for help on filing a golf cart injury lawsuit, look no further than Avrek Law.
+If you’re looking for help on filing a golf cart injury lawsuit in Phoenix, look no further than Avrek Law.
 We have more than 50 years of combined experience resolving cases in favor of clients who were wrongfully injured.
-Avrek Law has recovered more than $1 billion in compensation for injury victims in more than 25,000 cases.
+Avrek Law has recovered more than $1 billion in compensation for injury victims in more than 45,000 cases.
 Contact us for your free consultation to learn more!